 What has the NewGenne team contributed over those years?

 One example is that Dr Harley Farmer, a co-founder, recently had a chapter published in an infection prevention textbook which is now used in continued professional development.
-He used that chapter to point out that we like our medical professionals to follow the evidence and ask whether they are following evidence of success or evidence of failure?
-He cited articles from their medical literature showing that it was mainly evidence of failure.
+He used that chapter to point out the importance of medical professionals following evidence of success, rather than the usual evidence of failure.

 How does that help when so many continue to die?
-The answer is extremely evident on this website.
+The answer is extremely evident.
 We can do a lot, and we have.
-However, we can’t do it all alone and it’s very pleasing to see how many people within the sector now stand with us.
+It’s very pleasing to see how many people within the sector now stand with us.

 Healthy skin on the hands of healthcare workers is vital in the battle against infections.